wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 The first folder to look at is `_posts`.
 The only fine in it is named something like `2021-07-03-welcome-to-jekyll.markdown`.
 That is a markdown file and what Jekyll uses to generate the content and site structure of your blog.

-All posts must be created in a markdown file named accordingly to the standard. `YEAR-MONTH-DAY-title.MARKUP`
+All posts must be created in a markdown file named accordingly to the standard. `YEAR-MONTH-DAY-title.markdown`

 ![Sublime Text](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/008-sublime-text.png)